tomjoht/tomjoht.github.io/pages/general/advertising.md

 Sidebar ads appear in the left sidebar and randomly rotate positions each time the page refreshes &mdash; this helps refocus the reader's attention on the ads.
 There is no specific hierarchy to ads in the sidebar.

-Your ad can be any image type (JPG, GIF, or PNG) and color, but the dimensions must be exactly 125 x 125 pixels in size.
+Your ad can be any image type (JPG, GIF, PNG, or SVG) and color, but the dimensions must be exactly 125 x 125 pixels in size.
 Slow-looping animated GIFs are allowed, but not Flash.
 You can switch the ad at any time by sending me a new graphic.

 <figure>
 <img style="border:1px solid #dedede;" title="Sidebar ads" src="/images/ads_sidebar.png" alt="sidebar ads" width="340" height="420" /><figcaption>Sidebar ads appear in the sidebar in a single column.
 They rotate randomly with each page refresh.</figcaption></figure>

 ### Horizontal Inline Ad Space

 The Horizontal Inline space (700px x 90px) appears below each post, right above the comments, in the single post view.
 This highly visible space is inline with the reader's eye and provides a natural click-point after a reader finishes reading a post.

 <figure><img src="/images/horizontal_inline_ad-550x331.png" alt="horizontal_inline_ad" width="550" height="331" /> <figcaption>Horizontal Inline ads appear at the bottom of each post</figcaption></figure>

-Horizontal Inline ads here can also be animated GIF if desired.
+Horizontal Inline ads can be JPG, GIF, PNG, or SVG.
+Animated GIF is also allowed.
 The positions also rotate randomly with each page refresh.

 ### Top Banner Ad Space